epinio/docs/src/installation/install_epinio_customDNS.md

 - Configure your custom domain
 - Install Epinio in cluster

-If not done already, refer to [System Requirements](https://github.com/epinio/epinio#system-requirements) to prepare your kubernetes.

 ## Install the Epinio CLI

 If not done already, refer to [Install the Epinio CLI](./install_epinio_cli.md).